Obesity

 Intervene with Guideline-Based Management

 Rimidi embeds clinical decision support cards within the clinician’s workflow.
-For example, if a patient’s data and guidelines suggest they should receive weight management and lifestyle education or anti-obesity medication, the platform alerts the clinician to the next best step in care.
+For example, based on a patient's data, the cards may--consistent with guidelines--recommend the next best step in care, such as weight management and lifestyle education or anti-obesity medication.

 Reduce your costs, and improve patient outcomes